 It turned out that one of my views that looked just fine on the iPhone 4 (In the simulator mind you), wasn’t looking the same on a actual iPhone 4!

+This just goes to proves that the iOS Simualtor in fact is a SIMULATOR.
 So an advice, developer-to-developer, is to not solely rely on the Simulator when building iOS apps.
 Now I must return to coding, so my apps can make me a fortune, so that I’ll be able to buy a handful of phones for development!

 If you are writing a iOS app that contains of UITableView along with a UISearchBar, you might want to change the title of the cancel button, i.e. if you’re localizing your app.